shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab5.md

     ![](../media/lab-05/2712025(54).png)

 5. From the top menu select **Activities**.
-Now in the menu you will find a list of commonly used Activities.
+Now in the menu, you will find a list of commonly used Activities.
-6. Select the **ellipsis (…)** on the right on the menu to view all the other available Activities.
+6. Select the **ellipsis (…)** on the right of the menu to view all the other available Activities.
 We are going to use a few of these Activities in the lab.

     ![](../media/lab-05/2712025(55).png)

 7. From the top menu click **Run**.
 You will find options to run and schedule the pipeline execution.
-You will also find the option to view execution history by using View run history.
+You will also find the option to view execution history by using View Run History.
 8. From the top menu select **View**.
 Here you will find options to view the code in JSON format.
 You will also find options to format the activities.

    >**Note**: If you have a JSON background, at the end of the lab, feel free to select View JSON code.
 Here you will notice all the orchestration you are doing using the design view can also be written in JSON.